abdul-rahim-psl/Mock-ASE/DB-SETUP.md

 ### 1. Configure Database Connection

-Update the `.env` file with your PostgreSQL connection details:
+Create or update the `.env` file in the project root with your PostgreSQL connection details:

 ```
-DATABASE_URL="postgresql://username:password@localhost:5432/mock_ase?schema=public"
+DATABASE_URL="postgresql://postgres:pg@localhost:5432/mock_ase?schema=public"
 ```

-Replace `username` and `password` with your PostgreSQL credentials.
+This connection string is configured specifically for:
+- Username: postgres
+- Password: pg

 ### 2. Create the Database